karetkaz/Cmpl/extras/Reference/Usage.md

 - compile source file `test.stdc.ci`

-In case JSON output is used, the generated file can be opened with the Inspector.html tool to vizualize the result.
+If JSON output format is used, the generated file can be opened with the Inspector.html tool to visualize the result.

 ## Global options